se-edu/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User enters index of task to delete
-2. ToDoList deletes the task and gives confirmation Use case ends.
+2. ezDo deletes the task and gives confirmation
+Use case ends.

 **Extensions**

 1a.
 The indexed task does not exist

-> 1a1.
-ToDoList shows an error message and prompts the user to select another index Use case resumes at step 1
+> 1a1. ezDo shows an error message and prompts the user to select another index Use case resumes at step 1

 #### Use case: Specifying save location